Bulk and turbulent gas motions in the interacting galaxy cluster Abell 3395 South observed with XRISM: Analysis and results

 The line-of-sight bulk velocity of the ICM was derived from the best-fit redshift obtained with the \texttt{bapec} model.
 We applied the barycentric correction to the measured redshift and converted the redshift difference relative to the BCG into a velocity according to $v = c\,(z - z_{\rm BCG})/(1+z_{\rm BCG})$.
 Using this definition, we measure a bulk velocity of $v_{\rm bulk} = 264^{+22}_{-23}~{\rm km\,s^{-1}}$.

 For comparison, we also computed the bulk velocity relative to the median redshift of A3395S derived from the galaxy redshift distribution.
-Using $z_{\rm cluster}=0.0525$ as the reference, we obtain $v_{\rm bulk} = 117 \pm 23~{\rm km\,s^{-1}}$, where the uncertainty includes statistical and systematic contributions from the X-ray measurement only.
-The statistical uncertainty of the optical cluster median redshift corresponds to $\sim35~{\rm km\,s^{-1}}$, which is significantly smaller than the $\sim150~{\rm km\,s^{-1}}$ offset between the BCG redshift and the cluster median.
-Thus, the choice of optical reference dominates over the formal statistical uncertainty of the optical redshift.
-This value is smaller than that obtained when adopting the BCG redshift, reflecting the offset of the BCG from the cluster median; however, the qualitative conclusion that the ICM exhibits a finite line-of-sight bulk motion remains unchanged.
+Using $z_{\rm cluster}=0.0525$ as the reference, we obtain $v_{\rm bulk} = 117 \pm 23~{\rm km\,s^{-1}}$.
+This value is smaller than that obtained when adopting the BCG redshift, reflecting the offset between the BCG and the cluster median.
+Nevertheless, the bulk velocity remains significantly non-zero, and the conclusion that the ICM exhibits a finite line-of-sight bulk motion is unchanged.